-On the east face is represented the Expulsion from Paradise and the Curse after the Fall.
-An Angel stands with a drawn sword in front of the gates of Paradise, driving Adam and Eve before him, and in the next panel the Angel is showing Adam how to dig with a spade, whilst Eve is depicted with a distaff and spindle.
+On the east face an Angel stands with a drawn sword in front of the gates of Paradise, driving Adam and Eve before him, and in the next scene the Angel is showing Adam how to dig with a spade, whilst Eve has distaff and spindle.

-The minute care lavished by the Sculptor upon the details of the costumes, buildings, spinning and digging implements, will amply repay careful inspection.
+Note the minute care lavished by the Sculptor upon the details of the costumes, buildings, spinning and digging implements.